 Visiting the Louvre with family and kids?
 A THATMuse treasure hunt is the perfect way to discover one of the biggest and most important art collections in the world.
-Look closer at the most famous pieces to discover buried secrets and earn bonus points, and search off the beaten track to some of the museum’s quieter galleries for hidden gems away from the crowds.
+Discover buried secrets and earn bonus points as you examine famous Louvre icons such as the Mona Lisa and Venus de Milo.
+Get off the beaten track to some of the museum’s quieter galleries for hidden gems, a welcome relief from the Louvre crowds.

 Beauty & the Bestiary is our most popular theme for first-time visitors (adults & kids alike) to the Louvre.
 Bestiary are imaginary creatures such as unicorns, griffins & dragons, but for the purpose of getting hunters to main highlights, it includes Egyptian sphinxes, Roman satyrs, Greek Centaurs.
 Covering Louvre Icons such as the Mona Lisa, Venus de Milo, Nike of Samothrace, it also includes lesser-visited corners such as the Islamic Collection & the Near Eastern empty quarter for a relief from the crowds.
 KID-FRIENDLY